 9. Chottanikara Devi temple

-Chottanikara Devi temple is a well-known and popular temple worshiping the Goddess Bhagawati.
+Chottanikara Devi temple is a well-known and popular temple worshipping the Goddess Bhagawati.
 The temple is known for its curing powers.
+This famous temple in Kerala is situated in the suburbs of Kochi and built in a typical Kerala architecture using wood primarily.
 It is believed that the Deity Bhagawati removes all mental illnesses and disorders, thereby resulting in peace and harmony in the life of her devotees.
 A golden idol of the Goddess resides in the temple.

 How to reach Chottanikara Devi temple

-By air: Cochin international airport is the closest one, about 22km away from the Ernakulam.
+By air: Cochin international airport is the closest one, about 22km away from Ernakulam.

 By rail: The immediate station is at Ernakulam about 17km away from Chottanikkara